SinghTushar20/Learn-to-Code/02-Langauges, Data Structures and Algorithms/Python/04- API building basics using FastAPI/0-Notes/Readme.md

 - To validate the type of data send with the request we use the Schema.

+- Many a times our API will have many http requests so to handle them we make use of router.
+  - We basically put the routes group in a seperate folder called router.
+  - In the folder, we create different files according to the routes category and use APIRouter to create them router's request, in the main the app (FastAPI instance) is going to include them using include_router.

 ## API and Backend

 - The backend app is just an app running on a server that listens to a specific port and whenever it gets some request, it work on that request and return the required response back.